 The fact of the matter is male pattern baldness is primarily the result of our unique genetic predisposition and our natural male sex hormones; there isn’t much control we have over when or if it starts.
-However, there is one relatively effective method that I believe is not being taken advantage of: Finasteride.
+Fortunately, there are now hair transplant procedures that everyone can avail.
+There is also one relatively effective method that I believe is not being taken advantage of: Finasteride.

 What is Finasteride?

 Finasteride was originally developed to shrink the enlarged prostates of adult men who experience Benign Prostatic Hyperplasia (BPH).
 The medication was found useful especially in reducing the need for surgery, creating better urine flow with less straining, and decreasing nighttime urination.
 Interestingly enough, one of the major documented side effects that occur in men who take Finasteride is moderate to dramatic hair regrowth (for some men who experience male-pattern baldness).